 Myth: Everything needs to be laminated.

 FACT: Only items that are going to in an outdoor location and may be damaged by the weather or posted for at least an entire semester should be laminated.
-Laminate is one of the more expensive items the PRC stocks, so should be used for projects only when needed.
+Laminate is one of the more expensive items the CCD stocks, so should be used for projects only when needed.

 FACT: Being a sustainable society is everyone's responsibility and takes everyone's effort.
 In addition, we work within a budget structure and also need to be fiscally responsible.
-A few ways you can conserve in the PRC include reusing background paper on bulletin boards if it is not damaged, planning out projects before beginning them, so you know what materials you need versus what you think you might need in an unplanned project, use scrap paper for testing printing projects, and making sure your information is accurate before printing.
+A few ways you can conserve in the CCD include reusing background paper on bulletin boards if it is not damaged, planning out projects before beginning them, so you know what materials you need versus what you think you might need in an unplanned project, use scrap paper for testing printing projects, and making sure your information is accurate before printing.